 The general fund is the chief operating fund of the Town of Gibson.
-At the end of the current fiscal year, unassigned fund balance of the General Fund was \$186,533 while total fund balance equaled \$285,559.
+At the end of the current fiscal year, unassigned fund balance of the General Fund was \$233,336 while total fund balance equaled \$297,913.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 60.8 percent of total General Fund expenditures, while total fund balance represents 93.1 percent of that same amount.
+Unassigned fund balance represents 83.6 percent of total General Fund expenditures, while total fund balance represents 106.7 percent of that same amount.

 General Fund Budgetary Highlights: Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as Federal and State grants; and 3) increases in appropriations that become necessary to maintain services.
-A new police contract was the largest increase and not budgeted for.
-During the fiscal year, the Town did not revise the budget.
+For the fiscal year ended June 30, 2021, the expenditures made in the Town's General Fund exceeded the authorized appropriations made for general government governing body by \$1,306, general services by \$15,980 and environmental protection by \$1,638.

 Proprietary Funds.
 The Town of Gibson's proprietary fund provides the same type of information found in the government-wide statements but in more detail.
-Unrestricted net position of the Water and Sewer Fund at the end of the fiscal year amounted to \$186,685.
-The total decrease in net position was \$82,995.
-Repairs and maintenance expenditures increased by approximately \$27,000.
+Unrestricted net position of the Water and Sewer Fund at the end of the fiscal year amounted to \$124,519.
+The total decrease in net position was \$107,893.
+Service contracts expenditures increased by approximately \$8,294 and utility expenditures increased by approximately \$4,858.
+Other operating revenues decreased by approximately \$7,000.
+Also, actual expenditures exceeded budget appropriations by \$45,598, thus causing the Town to be in noncompliance.
+(See Note 2.)